strontic/strontic.github.io/xcyclopedia/library/doskey.exe-9280692881E517D6D52D0F8962907A8F.md

 ## Possible Misuse

 *The following table contains possible examples of `doskey.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `doskey.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --